[Fixed] How to Watch Kayo Sports Outside Australia

 In March 2018, sources revealed that Foxtel was mulling over the idea of launching a standalone streaming platform dedicated to sports.
-The service would target cord-cutters who weren’t interested in buying a cable or satellite subscription.
 And following a series of tests and a beta version trial, Kayo Sports was officially born on November 26, 2018.

 - Kayo Sports Geo-blocked Outside Australia